soxofaan/geshifilter-dev/README.txt

 CONFIGURATION
 -------------
-1. The general GeSHi Filter settings can be found by navigating to: administer > site configuration > geshifilter
+1. The general GeSHi Filter settings can be found by navigating to: administer > site configuration > geshifilter.
+  Set the path to the GeSHi library on that page, if it is not detected automatically already.
 2. Further configuration instructions can be found by following the "more help..." link at the top of that general settings page, which leads to www.example.com/?q=admin/help/geshifilter .
 This requires you have the